Trail Descriptions and Maps

 The PATH Foundation, in partnership with DeKalb County, Rockdale County, and the Arabia Mountain Heritage Alliance has developed an extraordinary trail system through 7000 acres of greenspace southeast of Atlanta.
 The Arabia Mountain PATH network meanders through incredible rock outcroppings, colorful wildflower fields, rushing streams, and towering pines as it makes its way from the Mall at Stonecrest into Panola Mountain State Park and beyond.
 The trail system is over 33 miles long with several additional segments planned for development.

 The Carrollton Greenbelt is a sixteen mile long circumferential trail around the City of Carrollton.
-PATH has completed almost twelve miles of the loop with the remaining four miles scheduled for completion in 2016.
 The trail traverses the University of West Georgia campus, skirts the Sunset Hills Golf Course, visits marshes and parks and scores of neighborhoods.
 The Greenbelt is open daylight hours.

 PATH had the privilege of building the first segment of the BeltLine Trail on an abandoned rail bed between Monroe Drive and Irwin Street in east Atlanta.
 This trail has its own lifestyle where adjacent neighbors meet to exercise and socialize.
 The 2.2 mile-long trail offers ready access to eateries, bars, parks, and shopping.